SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Use a separate server just for testing

-Keep the test server completely separate from production server so that no sensitive information can be revealed to potential malicious actors.
+Keep the test server completely separate from production server so that the tests never show sensitive information to potential malicious actors.
+To avoid running tests on your production server, use the testing server's address in the `SERVER_URL` GitHub secret.
+The test files themselves are secure as long as you don't put sensitive info in them.
+They don't do anything by themselves.

 In addition, some general good practices are: